Preparing Your Mirliton Planting Site

-2. Make a bed or a pit.
+- Make a bed or a pit.
 Mirlitons thrive in loamy, well-drained soil.
 If you have that, prepare a bed at least 10′ x 10′ which will allow for an overhead trellis that can double as an enclosure for frost protection.
 Till the soil and add amendments if necessary (if you are using a raised bed, tilling the soil beneath is imperative to ensure bed drainage).
-But most growers are not fortunate to have good soil and certainly don’t want to waste a $35 seed on a $1 hole.
+But most growers are not fortunate to have good soil and certainly don’t want to waste a $10 seed on a $1 hole.
 In that case, I recommend a planting technique taught to me by Ishreal Thibodeaux of Opelousas: the pit method.
 It has been successfully used around the world wherever gardeners have clay or any poor soils.
 With this pit method, you are essentially building a container below ground and filling it with your preferred soil mixture, just as you would with house plants.
-First, dig a pit 2’ x 3’ x 18” deep.
+First, dig a pit 2′ x 2’ x 18” deep.
 Then fill it with a mix of equal parts: (1) the topsoil you removed from the hole, (2) commercial potting soil, (3) compost, and (4) manure (rabbit, if available).
+The wider the pit, the better the vine will do.
 Make enough mixture to also build the hill on top (below).

-3. Build a hill.
+- Build a hill.
 Make a 2’ x 2’ hill on top of the pit using the same mix.
-Transplant your mirliton into that in April or after the normal last frost date and add a wire cylinder trellis so the vine can climb to the overhead trellis.
+Transplant your mirliton into that in late March after the normal last frost date and add a wire cylinder trellis so the vine can climb to the overhead trellis.

 Links: